For individuals who

-The Department of Sociology and Anthropology offers the M.S. degree in Sociology.
+The Department of Sociology and Anthropology offers the Master of Science (M.S.) degree in Sociology.
 This program is based on the principle that graduate level education in Sociology is a desirable preparation for a growing number of career orientations.
 Sample positions that our graduates have obtained include research analyst, instructor and human service worker.
 The precise plan of study for each student will be established in consultation with the academic adviser with the student's career goal in mind.

 The Sociology graduate program provides students with the opportunity to expand their background and perspectives in research methods and theory.
 Consequently, the first year of the program is designed to expose students to theory and both quantitative and qualitative research methods.

-Two program options are available for students.
-In the thesis option, students work on a research-based thesis.
+Three program options are available for students.
+In the thesis option (Plan A), students work on a research-based thesis.
 Students typically test theoretical assumptions using primary or secondary data.
-The comprehensive study option is designed for students who wish to combine their studies with some type of specialized field experience.
+The comprehensive study option (Plan B) is designed for students who wish to pursue an applied topic of study.
 Students electing this option are required to complete a comprehensive study paper.
 The culminating experience option (Plan C) requires a final examination in place of a thesis or paper.

 Students in the Sociology graduate program benefit from a favorable faculty-to-student ratio.

 Teaching assistantships are available to qualified applicants.
 Research assistantships may also be available, contingent on faculty research funds.
 Applicants for assistantships are considered on the basis of scholarship and potential to undertake advanced study and research.
-To be considered for an assistantship, a completed Graduate School application, official transcripts, and three letters of reference must be received by the Graduate School no later than February 15.
+To be considered for an assistantship, a completed graduate admission application, official transcripts, and three letters of reference must be received by the Graduate College no later than February 1.